 Even if you do not believe you were seriously injured, avoid quickly settling your case.
 To receive fair compensation, be patient and consider the following:

 - Know the extent of your injuries.
-After a truck crash, it can take days, weeks, or even months to know the severity of your injuries.
+After a truck accident, it can take days, weeks, or even months to know the severity of your injuries.
 These include damage to your back, neck, knees, or spine; internal bleeding; or traumatic brain injury.
 Treatment for such conditions can be complex, and may take a year or more to complete.
 You do not want to settle your case until you know the true extent of your injuries, your final prognosis, and your total damages.
 Once you settle your case, it is over, and you cannot ask for any more compensation.
 An experienced attorney will understand when the time is right to negotiate a settlement.

 - Evaluate whether a settlement is fair.
 You are at a serious disadvantage if you try to settle your case on your own.
 What seems like a fair offer could be significantly less than what you are entitled to.
 While you may be able to figure out the amount of your medical bills and lost wages, you do not have experience to assign value to your pain and suffering compensation.
 An attorney will know how much your truck crash case is really worth and how to obtain this amount from the insurance company.